-I’ve been on a seek-and-find mission with God over the last few weeks and its been an exciting journey of introspection and discovery.
-I thank God for his faithfulness towards me.
+I’ve been on a seek-and-find mission with God over the last few weeks and it’s been an exciting journey of introspection and discovery.
+I thank God for His faithfulness towards me.

 I believe one of the great Christian challenges is to learn how to tune out the negative or flesh-based influences of the world.
 This is evident in how we define success.

-Is there a difference between Christian success and worldly success or should success be the same regardless?
-For Christians does that mean settling for something less than what we really want?
-Can we truly be happy in this world if we don’t conform to the worlds standards?
+Is there a difference between Christian success and worldly success, or should success be the same regardless?
+For Christians, does that mean settling for something less than what we really want?
+Can we truly be happy in this world if we don’t conform to the world’s standards?
 These are some of the questions I’ve been asking God this week.

 If I were to be 100% honest with myself (and you guys), I have to admit that the lines are often blurred for me in defining success.
-And to be even more honest, I sometimes have felt like I (as a Christian) have gotten the short end of the stick.
+And to be even more honest, I have sometimes felt like, as a Christian, I have gotten the short end of the stick.

 In business, is it okay as a Christian to want to be a great success?
 Or should we be happy with being who God has called us to be?

 In relationships, is it okay to go after the hottest, most successful partner?
 Or should we be happy with the mate that God chooses for us regardless of what they look like or how much money they make?

 As I ask these brazen questions to God, I’m starting to understand that He’s not mad at me for asking them, nor does it mean that I’m a bad person as I used to believe.

 I sincerely want God’s best for me in all I do, but I realize that it will take a lot of ‘unlearning’ since I believe that we are so supersaturated with the world’s influence day-in-day-out.